smeade/hellophoenix/README.md

 ### Working through the Phoenix Guides.

 Phoenix is a web development framework written in Elixir which implements the server-side MVC pattern [(1)](https://hexdocs.pm/phoenix/overview.html).
 The [Phoenix Guides](https://hexdocs.pm/phoenix/overview.html) are a very well written and organized introduction to the framework.
-The guides provide an overview of the framework, [installation](https://hexdocs.pm/phoenix/installation.html) instructions, a list of [learning](https://hexdocs.pm/phoenix/learning.html) resources, and places to connect with [community](https://hexdocs.pm/phoenix/community.html) members.
+The guides provide an overview of the framework, [installation](https://hexdocs.pm/phoenix/installation.html) instructions, a list of [learning](https://hexdocs.pm/phoenix/learning.html) resources, and places to connect with the [community](https://hexdocs.pm/phoenix/community.html).

 After these background and prequisite topics are covered and dependencies (including Elixir, Erlang, Hex, the Phoenix archive, PostgreSQL and node.js) are [installed](https://hexdocs.pm/phoenix/installation.html), the guides move on to building Phoenix apps.
 That's where this repo picks up.